InvasiveH8ter/NASDM/README.md

-# NASDM
-Non-Indigenous Aquatic Species Distribution Modeling Toolset
+# Non-Indigenous Aquatic Species Distribution Modeling Toolset (NASDM)
 ----
 ## The following provides background and detailed instructions to produce environmental images, pull occurrence data from the USGS NAS database and relevant environmental data (e.g. remote sensing, see next section), to produce risk-maps for invasive species spread.
-This toolset also produces performance metrics to alliw managers to asses uncertainty in hotspot rankings (e.g., false AIS detection rates).
+This toolset also produces performance metrics to allowing managers to asses uncertainty in hotspot rankings (e.g., false AIS detection rates).
 The instructions below include screenshots to help walk you through the setup and running of this workflow (to model and map AIS-invasion hotspots).
 Instructions for customization (for your species or geographic area of interest) are also integrated throughout the various scripts used for this workflow.
 The locations for the blocks of code for specific customization are provided at the end of this document.
 The following tools and workflow can be applied to other species of interest including threatened native species to understand and predict habitat suitability and species distribution modeling (SDMs) (e.g, Carter et al. 2021 & van Reese et al. 2022?)

-*development Sponsored by NASA
+## *development Sponsored by NASA

 ----
-# Background

 ## Definitions
+The USGS Non-Indigenous Aquatic Species (NAS) database = The most comprehensive North American record of occurences for more than 2,000 NAS.
+This script is designed to pull data directly from this database via species ID and can be used to model any taxa on the NAS database.
+Information for obtaining these species ID's is provided below and within the model script.
+To see the current distributions of a NAS visit: https://nas.er.usgs.gov/default.aspx.

 Google Earth Engine (GEE) = Interactive online development environment for using RSD w/ built-in modeling functions.
 Earth Engine has emerged as a solution to democratizing the use of big data.
 Here we combine publically available RSD products from NASA and other sources with the computing power of Google to provide a solution to predicting the risk of spread for NAS.
 Instructions for registering your non-commercial (academic/research) project are provided below.